tamiresco/InbrainLab/README.md

 Development and Aging Thinning Difference exploration:
 • We found a high correlation with Layer 1 Percentage.
 How is the join distribution?
-• Lets segmentated the Development Aging DIfference in three groups (Neg, Neu, Posi).
+• Lets segmentated the Development Aging DIfference in three groups.
 Layer 1 in each group show statistical significance (ANOVA, Kruskal)?
 • What are the Layer 1 stats for each group?

 ### 4) Cortex Visualization